wenod/wenod.github.io/index.md

+---
+layout: default
+title: Home
+---

-# Vinod's Personal Website
+# Welcome to My Personal Website

-Welcome to my personal website and portfolio!
-This site is built with Jekyll and hosted on GitHub Pages.
+Hello!
+I'm Vinod, and this is my personal website hosted on GitHub Pages.

 ## About Me